LeonGamerPS4/FNF-UnknownEngine/README.md

 ### Week 6:
   * On Thorns, the HUD is hidden during the cutscene
   * Also there's the Background girls being spooky during the "Hey!" parts of the Instrumental
+### Week 7:
+  * In game cutscenes, unlike the NG version of FNF
+  * HUD zooms at the beginning of Ugh

 ## Cool new Chart Editor changes and countless bug fixes
 ![](https://github.com/ShadowMario/FNF-PsychEngine/blob/main/docs/img/chart.png?raw=true)